 The ski lift has two snow cannons, but they can only be used at the bottom of the slope and are far from sufficient.

-Meanwhile, you can clearly hear the meltwater running down the mountain.
+In the meantime, you can clearly hear the meltwater running down the mountain.

 The city's winter gem